Teen has both legs amputated after being hit by car at Missouri volleyball tournament

-ST. LOUIS (WKRN) — A Tennessee high school senior was in St. Louis for a volleyball tournament when she was hit by a car Saturday night, resulting in her having both of her legs amputated.
+A Tennessee high school senior was in St. Louis for a volleyball tournament when she was hit by a car Saturday night, resulting in her having both of her legs amputated.
+KTLA’s sister station WKRN reports.

 According to St. Louis police, Smyrna High School senior Janae Edmondson was critically injured after being hit by a car around 8:40 p.m.
 Saturday.
 Police say a car drove past a yield sign and hit a car in an intersection.
 The struck car in turn crushed Edmondson.